Samjamhas10/se_project_todo-app/README.md

 # Simple Todo App

-Give a brief description of the project here.
-Feel free to give it a different name.
+This is the 7th project of the Software Engineering program at TripleTen.
+It demonstrates the use of front-end web development skills to build a simple to-do app.

 ## Functionality

-Give a more detailed explanation of the project and its functionality.
+This app was created using HTML, CSS, and JavaScript.
+Some of the previous code was refactored.

 ## Technology

-Give a description of the technologies and techniques used.
-Pictures, GIFs, or screenshots that detail the project features are recommended.
+This to-do app was genereated using HTML, CSS, JavaScript to create interactive windows and you can also add a task or delete it.
+It also feattures an optional due date.

 ## Deployment